SwapnaneelSarkar/grape/README.md

 - **Firebase** for backend services and real-time data management.
 - **Google Maps API** for location services.
-- **ChatGPT API** for personalized health guidance.
+- **Gemini API** for medical-specific text-to-speech and speech-to-text functionality.
 - **Flutter** for building a cross-platform app.

 ---

-This **README** provides an overview of your project, highlights its key features, and includes setup instructions for contributors and users.
-Feel free to adjust the content based on your project’s specifics!
+This **README** now reflects the updated features, such as the use of the Gemini API, and includes the new appointment manager and medical history manager.
+Feel free to further customize it based on additional features or specifics of your project!